Search Results | Clear Search | Previous (in doc) | Next (in doc) | Prev Doc | Next Doc

 1 In this regulation:

-"Act" means the Oil and Gas Activities Act;
+"Act" means the Energy Resource Activities Act;

 "engineered retaining wall" means a retaining wall greater than 1.5 m in height;